Brainstem Gliomas

 About low-grade brainstem gliomas

-Low-grade, or focal brainstem gliomas, are contained to one area of the brainstem.
-They grow more slowly, are unlikely to spread, and have a better chance of recovery.
+Low-grade, or focal brainstem gliomas, are contained to one area of the brainstem and are very rare.
+They grow more slowly and are unlikely to spread.
+If surgery can remove it completely, then usually there is no further treatment needed.

 Stories